0xSmiley/0xSmiley.github.io/_posts/2020-05-04-HackerNote.md

 ![hydra](/img/2020-05-04-HackerNote/hydra.png)

 Now that we discovered both the username and the password we can log into the user account.
-From the notes get the user's ssh password
+From the notes get the user ssh password

 ![sshPass](/img/2020-05-04-HackerNote/sshPass.png)